Americans with Disabilities Program

 All information is available in print (large print if requested), over the telephone, audio (on CD if requested), Braille (as requested), and online at www.westmorelandtransit.com.

-All complaints should be directed to the Customer Service Manager .
+All complaints should be directed to the Program Manager .